 We began establishing a number of Community Advisory Panels (CAPs) across Canada in 2004 to create a forum where we interact with community members.
 The advice and recommendations we receive have a direct impact on our product and service offerings, as well as on matters relating to our community involvement.
-We have established CAPs in Calgary, Guelph, Ottawa, Moncton, Halifax and St. John’s.
-Each CAP is comprised of 10-14 knowledgeable community members from various industry sectors such as health care, education, business, the environment and co-operative
+We have established CAPs in Calgary, Guelph, Ottawa and Moncton.
+Each CAP is comprised of 10-14 knowledgeable community members from various industry sectors such as health care, education, business, the environment and co-operatives

 - insurance fraud

 The goal of the CAP program is to gather outside ideas and insights to help improve how we do business; develop credible, well-informed advocates; and improve two-way communication with clients and the community.

 The mission of The Co-operators CAP program is to provide a forum for community members to comment, provide advice and make recommendations to Co-operators senior management on any matter relating to the products and services of The Co-operators and on any interactions between The Co-operators, the community and consumers.
 For example, our Community Guard product, which provides insurance to the non-profit sector, was created to address needs identified by our Moncton CAP.